 “Her voice is powerful and dramatic…without a doubt a talent to be watched and, indeed, reckoned with.”

-Alisha began taking singing lessons at the age of 10, and spent her elementary and highschool years in a variety of choirs and ensembles, playing lead roles in several musicals, working in theatre young companies and competing in local Kiwanis festivals.
+Alisha Ruiss’ began taking singing lessons at the age of 10, and spent her elementary and highschool years in a variety of choirs and ensembles, playing several lead roles in school and community musicals and competing in local Kiwanis festivals.

 She also has made forays into singing jazz, most notably with swing ensemble Swing Rencontre, which appeared at the Montréal Festival en Lumière and in collaboration with the Festival de Jazz de Québec.

 In addition to performing, Alisha is also a skilled writer, both in prose and poetry.
-Defying Irregularity, her parody of Defying Gravity, the iconic song from Stephen Schwartz’ musical Wicked, was one of a only few videos featured on the Ellen Degeneres show for Ellen’s Bathroom Concert Series in the spring of 2009 and has received several thousand hits on youtube.
+Defying Irregularity, her parody of Defying Gravity, the iconic song from Stephen Schwartz’ musical Wicked, was one of a only few videos featured on the Ellen Degeneres show for Ellen’s Bathroom Concert Series in the spring of 2009 and has received several thousand hits on Youtube.

+She has produced several multi-genre cabarets including her solo show, Single Serving Package, presented in Toronto (The Rivoli), Montreal (Le Balcon), and New York City (Don’t Tell Mama) to enthusiastic audiences.
 In the summer of 2010, she co-wrote and co-produced a poetry/dance/music collaboration called Get Happy, with poet Nick Power which was performed as part of the Figure of Speech series at the Majlis Theatre in Toronto, and subsequently at the Toronto Fringe Festival in 2011.